minetest/serverlist/README.md

   2. Install required Python packages:

-	# You might have to use pip3 if your system defaults to Python 2
-	pip install -r requirements.txt
+	pip3 install -r requirements.txt

-  3. If using in production, install uwsgi and it's python plugin:
+  3. If using in production, install uwsgi and its python plugin:

 	pacman -S uwsgi uwsgi-plugin-python
 	# OR:
-	apt-get install uwsgi uwsgi-plugin-python
+	apt-get install uwsgi uwsgi-plugin-python3
-	# OR:
-	pip install uwsgi

   4. Configure the server by adding options to `config.py`.
      See `config-example.py` for defaults.

   5. Start the server: